 Articles

-England and the Premiership can seize the day Posted over 10 years ago
+England and the Premiership can seize the day Posted about 11 years ago

 Anyone who has cast an eye over previous blogs will know I obsess about England’s midfield.
 I never wish injury on anyone, but at least Brad Barritt’s absence has given Lancaster the opportunity to play Billy Twelvetrees through to the World Cup, as he should have done after the Scotland game last year.